-The witnesses were Paul James, President, Rex Oil Company, Denver, CO; James Burg, Owner, James Burg Trucking, Warren, MI; J.D.
-Morrissette, President, Interstate Van Line Operations, Inc., Springfield, VA; and Rusty Rader, Co-Owner, J.J.
-Kennedy, Inc., Fombell, PA.
+The witnesses were: Paul James, President, Rex Oil Company, Denver, CO, testifying on behalf of the Petroleum Marketers Association of America; James Burg, Owner, James Burg Trucking, Warren, MI, testifying on behalf of the American Trucking Association; J.D.
+Morrissette, President, Interstate Van Line Operations, Inc., Springfield, VA, testifying on behalf of the American Moving and Storage Association; and Rusty Rader, Co-Owner, J.J.
+Kennedy, Inc., Fombell, PA, testifying on behalf of the National Ready-Mixed Concrete Association.

 The witnesses discussed how this proposed regulation would harm their industries by reducing allowed duty times for property-carrying trucks, hindering the ability for owneroperators and other small businesses to transport goods nationwide.
 In his remarks, Mr. Burg stated, "[t]hese changes, if finalized, would have a profoundly negative impact on small businesses, would restrict productivity, and would result in greater congestion and increased emissions.
 These impacts are significant since there are some 500,000 trucking companies in the United States and 99 percent of these companies are small businesses."
 Mr. Morrissette spoke to the complexities of the proposed rule: "[t]he proposed hours of service changes are complicated, difficult to understand and difficult for the customer to appreciate...the current rules should continue to apply."
-Mr. Rader testified to the challenges that would be created as a result of changed restart provisions: "[b]y mandating a driver's off duty time to include at least two consecutive periods of midnight to 6 a.m., reduces the number of hours available to meet construction and delivery schedules to an unacceptable level.
+Mr. Rader testified to the challenges that would be created as a result of changed restart provisions: "[b]y mandating a driver's off duty time to include at least two consecutive periods of midnight to 6 a.m. reduces the number of hours available to meet construction and delivery schedules to an unacceptable level.
 Not every work day takes place during daylight hours, making this proposed change overly restrictive."
 Mr. James said, "[w]ith fewer hours to drive each day, any companies would be forced to hire additional drivers or delay deliveries to the following day...[t]he daily reduction in driving hours would thus decrease overall safety by putting less experienced drivers on the road."